Cities die when cash trumps youth.

 "It was kind of at its most legendary then, because it was before South Bank was redeveloped.
 There were no shops or cafes, it was like a no man's land.
 The only people there on the regular were homeless people and skateboarders, and the skaters there at that time policed the place and wouldn't take shit from anyone.
 There was a feeling that you had to know someone to skate there."

 Of course, within the last five years or so, the area around the park has completed its transformation from relative wasteland to tourist spot.
-And while it was inevitable that the location would become commercialized—as Lev says, "everything changes"—the fact that's it been a long time coming doesn't do much to soften the blow.
+And while it was inevitable that the location would become commercialised – as Lev says, "everything changes" – the fact that's it been a long time coming doesn't do much to soften the blow.
 "The redevelopment of that place into somewhere that churns out latte money to tourists was always gonna happen," Lev continued.
 "Just now it seems it's going a little too far by getting the skaters to move out altogether."

-After chatting with Lev I ran into Benny Fairfax, who skates for Palace as well as a number of other Amercian companies.
+While I was down at Southbank, I ran into Benny Fairfax, who skates for Palace and has made a name for himself in the American scene over the last few years.
 "What's happening is a real shame," Benny said.
 "This place is legendary and it would be nice if they gave it the support it deserves, but now everything is nice along the river, I guess they just see the park as a bit of an eyesore."

-Of course, despite the fact that the sight of people rolling around in front of spray-painted walls might physically repulse the area's developers, the Southbank Centre needs to try to save some face.
+Of course, despite the fact that the sight of people rolling around in front of spray-painted walls might physically repulse the area's developers, The Southbank Centre needs to try to save some face.
 I mean, these are cool, creative people, right?
-They can't just go around dismantling institutions of street culture to make room for Carol Anne Duffy poetry installations and cello jams.
-To appease the national campaign against the redevelopment of the skate park, they've tried to compromise and have "made a commitment" to finding a replacement in the area—the site by Hungerford Bridge I mentioned earlier.
+They can't just go about dismantling institutions of street culture to make room for Carol Anne Duffy poetry installations and cello jams.
+To appease the national campaign against the redevelopment of the skate park, they've tried to compromise and have "made a commitment" to finding a replacement in the area – the site by Hungerford Bridge I mentioned earlier.

 But Lev and his peers remain unconvinced by the plans.
 "Southbank isn't a skate park," Lev explained.
 "It wasn't built with skateboarding in mind, yet it's perfect.
 Trying to move something so vital and important in skateboarding just wouldn't work.
 There's no point in pretending it would be the same, and I think it would just end up killing the scene in the area."

-There are, of course, plenty of skate parks outside of central London with better facilities—and arguably even street spots within Zone 1 with more to offer than Southbank's relatively sparse assortment of ledges—but what they're lacking is something you don't come across much in London these days: a scene with a genuine history and its own distinct culture.
-And now that the future of that scene is on the ropes, it's bound to have a ripple-effect far beyond this concrete walkway by the Thames.
+There are, of course, plenty of skate parks outside of central London with better facilities – and arguably even street spots within Zone 1 with more to offer than Southbank's relatively sparse assortment of ledges – but what they're lacking is something you don't come across much in London these days: a scene with a genuine history and its own distinct culture.
+And now the future of that scene is on the ropes, it's bound to have a ripple-effect far beyond this concrete walkway by the Thames.

 Footage from the Blueprint jam at South Bank in 2010.

 It seemed to be understood that, no matter what a couple of shops or even a museum could bring to the area, the skate park would remain untouched.
-Southbank is one of the few London locations that looms large in the collective imagination—it's a place people flock to from miles around (Tim, a tourist from New Zealand who I spoke to, said one of the main reasons he'd flown to London was to check out the park).
+Southbank is one of the few London locations that looms large in the collective imagination – it's a place people flock to from miles around (Tim, a tourist from New Zealand who I spoke to, said one of the main reasons he'd flown to London was to check out the park).
+Southbank might not retain the edge it once had, but what else is there?
+Camden Market looks like Oxford Street, Oxford Street looks like Croydon and Croydon looks like Milton Keynes.
+How can Boris Johnson boast of London being the world's greatest city when he seems complicit in selling off every piece of its authentic character to the highest bidder?

 The skateboard graveyard under Hungerford Bridge, a couple of minutes from South Bank.

-Every politician since Tony Blair has seemed determined to turn England into one giant Disneyland.
+Every politician since Blair has seemed determined to turn this country into one giant branch of Bluewater; or a whole nation that resembles one of those French hypermarkets near Calais – somewhere you can buy anything you want as long as it's coffee or distressed jeans.
 London is famous for places like Southbank, it's what prevents the city from becoming a completely antiquated, mid-30s graveyard, like Paris or Prague.
-London is not famous for its cafe culture, and shouldn't try to be—no one wants to see crowds of 30-year-old philosophy post-grads gathered outside Lewisham greasy spoons lackadaisically reading Camus.
+London is not famous for its cafe culture, and shouldn't try to be, no one wants to see crowds of 30-year-old philosophy post-grads gathered outside Lewisham greasy spoons lackadaisically reading Camus.

 Follow Clive on Twitter: @thugclive